OWASP/www-chapter-jamshedpur/index.md

 ## Welcome
-Welcome to OWASP Jamshedpur Chapter.The chapter leaders are <a href="mailto:sagar.patra@owasp.org">Sagar Patra</a>, <a href="mailto:prashant.gaurav@owasp.org">Prashant Gaurav</a>.The Chapter's vision is to spread awareness about the Application Security among not just the citizens of Jamshedpur but beyond that too.It will conduct meets every now and then about the trends in the security community.
+Welcome to OWASP Jamshedpur (The steel city) Chapter.The chapter leaders are <a href="mailto:sagar.patra@owasp.org">Sagar Patra</a>, <a href="mailto:prashant.gaurav@owasp.org">Prashant Gaurav</a>.The Chapter's vision is to spread awareness about the Application Security not only among the citizens of Jamshedpur but beyond that too.It will conduct meets every now and then about the trends in the security community.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.